 1. Scope and background

 OIE Reference Laboratories are designated to pursue scientific and technical problems relating to a named disease or pathogen.
-The Expert for the OIE and its Member Countries with regard to these issues, should be a leading and active researcher helping the Reference Laboratory to provide scientific and technical assistance and expert advice on diagnosis and control of the disease or pathogen for which the Reference Laboratory is responsible.
+The designated Expert should be a leading member of a multidisciplinary team helping the Reference Laboratory to provide scientific and technical assistance and expert advice on diagnosis and control of the disease or pathogen for which the Reference Laboratory is responsible.
 Reference Laboratories should also provide scientific and technical training for personnel from Member Countries, and coordinate scientific and technical studies in collaboration with other laboratories or organisations, including through OIE Laboratory Twinning.

-The integrity and credibility of the OIE is intimately linked to the quality of the science to which it has access on disease control methods.
-The OIE depends very heavily on its designated Reference Laboratories and disease experts for scientific advice and support, both to the OIE Headquarters in developing standards, participating in ad hoc Groups and providing general advice, and to individual Member Countries.
+The integrity and credibility of the OIE is intimately linked to the quality of the science to which it has access.
+The OIE depends very heavily on its designated Reference Laboratories and disease experts for scientific advice and support, both to the OIE Headquarters in developing standards, participating in ad hoc Groups and providing general advice, and to individual Members.

-The OIE has developed this document on the Procedures for designation of OIE Reference Laboratories to assist Member Countries, current OIE Reference Laboratories and experts, and applicant laboratories to better understand the applicable procedures.
+The OIE has developed this document on the Procedures for designation of OIE Reference Laboratories to assist Members, current OIE Reference Laboratories and experts, and applicant laboratories to better understand the applicable procedures.

 2. Submission of an application